It won’t take long to do an online booking

 Originally from Australia, Matt graduated from Otago University in 2001 and trained as a GP in Christchurch.
 He attained Fellowship of the Royal New Zealand College of General Practitioners in 2009.
 After that Matt and his family spent a few years in Australia where he worked in an Aboriginal Medical Service and a regular GP practice.
 The family came back to North Otago to live closer to extended family.
 Matt and Christina have three children and are happily settled on a lifestyle block out of town.
-Their Christian beliefs are central to their lives and they attend Oamaru Baptist Church as a family.
-Matt’s professional interests are in family medicine and medical education of doctors completing the GP training program.
-Matt facilitates a distance learning group for rural doctors who are completing the NZ GP training programme.
+Their Christian beliefs are central to their lives and they attend a local church as a family.
+Matt’s professional interests are in family medicine and he is also a Designated Diving Doctor, authorised by the Diving Hyperbaric Medicine Service to perform Occupational Diving Medical Examinations.
 Matt and Chris worked together prior to starting Oamaru Doctors in May 2015.

 Dr Adele Pheasant

 GP - MBChB, FDRHMNZ, FRNZCGP, PGDipRPHPRead More >